16 Super Summer Camps

 Pentagon Mixed Martial Arts Camp

-Looking for a camp where kiddos can blow off steam and get all that excess energy out of their systems?
-This active camp off Columbia Pike promises just that, providing campers with classes in mixed martial arts, arts and crafts, and four field trips per week, with outings to places like Roer’s Zoofari and the International Spy Museum.
-Plus, they’ll be learning school-ready skills such as “respect, discipline and self-control.” //1041 S. Edgewood St., Arlington.
-Ages 5-11; Dates June 26-Aug.
-25; $590 per week.
+Looking for a camp where kiddos can blow off steam and get excess energy out of their systems?
+This active camp off Columbia Pike promises just that, with classes in mixed martial arts, arts and crafts, and four field trips per week to destinations like NOVA Wild (formerly Roer’s Zoofari) and the International Spy Museum.
+Through the discipline of martial arts, participants learn school-ready skills such as “respect, discipline and self-control.” //1041 S. Edgewood St., Arlington.
+June 24-Aug.
+23; $590 per week.
 Camp hours 8 a.m.-5 p.m.

 Summer at Potomac offers specialty camps in everything from fashion to flag football.
 (Photo courtesy of Summer at Potomac)